Publications on restitution

 Much of the scholarly attention for decolonisation and restitution in English has centred on developments in the Anglophone world.
 A special Issue - Portuguese Studies Review will bring together new studies on parallel and emerging developments within the Lusophone (Portuguese-speaking) world.

+In recent years, there has been growing recognition that these collections carry painful legacies.
+In all these engagements, two words are often used: repatriation and restitution.
 At first glance they may seem to mean the same thing, and both involve the return of something.
 But as South African scholars, working in the fields of history, museum studies and human biology, Victoria Ribbon and Ciraj Rassool argue that the difference between these terms is not just semantic.
 The choice of word reflects deeper politics of justice, recognition and repair.

 [ in Spanish ] Lucas da Costa Maciel, Mario Blaser and Marisol de la Cadena invite readers to think of ethnography from friction—not as an obstacle to be resolved, but as a material and creative condition of encounters between worlds.